pacman-admin/linuxcnc-home/README.md

+This is an identical fork made by Langdon Staab for linuxcnc-home.langdonstaab.ca, the original repo has this text:

 This is the Jekyll source for the www.linuxcnc.org website.

 It works well with Jekyll 2.2.0 (in Debian Jessie) or 3.9.0 (in Debian bookworm).